colin-zgf/RL-Algorithms/NPG.md

 - Convergence is about whether the policy will converge to an optimal policy.

 **Natural Policy Gradient (NPG) converges the model parameters better.
-It avoids taking bad actions that collapse the training performance** NPG is based on minorize-maximization algorithm which optimizes a policy for the maximum discounted rewards.
+It avoids taking bad actions that collapse the training performance**.
+NPG is based on minorize-maximization algorithm which optimizes a policy for the maximum discounted rewards.

 ## Mathematics in NPG